 #5: Use resources on the state and national level.
-Safe Routes Utah (formerly the SNAP program) will be rolling out its new website in the spring of 2019, which will include an enhanced mapping system, a multi-media assembly that can be used across the state, parent training modules, and more.
-Safe Routes Grants will launch at the same time to provide funding opportunities for schools across the state.
+Safe Routes Utah has recently rolled out a new website, replacing the old SNAP program.
+It includes an enhanced mapping system, a multi-media assembly that can be used across the state, planning and safety fair guides, and more.
+Safe Routes Grants is also available there to provide funding opportunities for schools across the state.
 Other useful resources include:

 - Bike Utah school education program